webevoexp/webevo/Results/README.md

 + Example:

 Apple website -  The promotion section is marked as dynamic in "dynamic.txt" (dynamic  /body/main[1]/section[2]).
+As the change of the promotion section is not semantic, it will not be passed to the Semantics-based Visual Search module to have further analysis.

 <table>
   <tr>